actionhero/actionhero/wiki/core/plugins.md

 }
 {% endhighlight %}

+When developing your plugin locally, you can load it into an existing actionhero project to test it out.

+First, add the path your plugin is in to `api.config.general.paths.plugin`.
+If your actionhero app is in `/var/ah/actionhero` and your plugin is in `/var/ah/my_plugin`, add `/var/ah` to `api.config.general.paths.plugin`

+Then, in `api.config.general.plugins`, add the name of your plugin, in this case `my_plugin`.
+Note that the directory name and the package name in the plugin's `package.json` should match.

 **Please use the npm naming convention `ah-(name)-plugin` when uploading your plugin to npm**

 ## Example Plugin